Damien Rice

-Damien George Rice (born 7 December 1973) is an Irish musician, singer and songwriter.
+Damien George Rice (born 7 December 1973) is an Irish singer-songwriter.
 He began his career as a member of the 1990s rock group Juniper, who were signed to Polygram Records in 1997.
 The band enjoyed moderate success in Ireland with two released singles, "The World is Dead" and "Weatherman."
 After leaving the band in 1998, Rice worked as a farmer in Tuscany and busked throughout Europe before returning to Ireland in 2001 and beginning a solo career.
 The rest of Juniper went on to perform under the name Bell X1.

 In 2002, Rice released his debut album, O. It reached No. 8 on the UK Albums Chart, won the Shortlist Music Prize, and generated three top 30 singles in the UK.
 He released his second album, 9, in 2006.
 After eight years of various collaborations, Rice released his third studio album, My Favourite Faded Fantasy, in 2014.
 He has contributed music to charitable projects such as Songs for Tibet, the Enough Project, and the Freedom Campaign.